daernsinstantfortress/WeConnect-python/README.md

 [![Donate at PayPal](https://img.shields.io/badge/Donate-PayPal-2997d8)](https://www.paypal.com/donate?hosted_button_id=2BVFF5GJ9SXAJ)
 [![Sponsor at Github](https://img.shields.io/badge/Sponsor-GitHub-28a745)](https://github.com/sponsors/tillsteinbach)

-Python API for the Volkswagen WeConnect Services.
+Python API for the Volkswagen WeConnect and Cupra MyCupra Services.
 If you are not a developer and ended up here you probably want to check out a project using this library (see below).

 ## Projects in which the library is used
 - [VWsFriend](https://github.com/tillsteinbach/VWsFriend): VWsFriend records statistics about your car (charging sessions, battery, trips, fueling, etc.) and displays them nicely.
 It also allows you to forward data from the car to other applications such as [A better routeplanner](https://abetterrouteplanner.com/) and allows you to integrate your car into [Apple HomeKit](https://www.apple.com/ios/home/)